corakrynick/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The .map method receives a function as a parameter, applies it on each element and returns an entirely new array.
+The .forEach method receives a function as an argument and executes it once for each array element but returns it as undefined.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that takes another function as an argument and/or returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?

+Closures give us the ability to put functions together.
+They let us access functions from the parent scope level in a child scope level.

 4. Describe the four rules of the 'this' keyword.

+   1. Window Binding - if none of the other rules apply "this" defaults, unless you are in strict mode in which case it will return undefined.
+   2. Implicit Binding - most common rule.
+When the function is invoked, look to the left of the dot that is what 'this' refers and it only applies to objects with methods.
+   3. Explcit binding - Whenever we use JavaScript’s call or apply method, this is explicitly defined.
+   4. New Binding - When a function is invoked as constructor function using the new keyword 'this' points to the new object that's created.

 5. Why do we need super() in an extended class?

+ .super() tells a parent’s constructor to be concerned with the child’s attributes.

 ### Task 1 - Project Set up